rubymonsters/ruby-for-beginners/source/05-roadmap.md

 them now.

-Blocks are like methods that don't have a name, and they are passed when calling methods.
+Blocks are like methods that don't have a name, and they are passed when calling actual methods.
 We'll discuss why this is cool, and how it works.

 ### 9. Conditionals, Truthiness, and Nothing